wr0ngway/pytivo-video-manager/README.txt

 PyTivo Video Manager

+version 0.3

+Allow various sorting and display options: display=file - only display the file name
+       =episodetitle - only display the episode name =episodenumtitle = display both the episode number and name if not specified (or if an invalid option is specified) then it will display title+episode title If you specify metadata that does not exist, vidmgr will use the title and/or the file name in order to display something

+sort=file - sort the screen listing based on the file name only
+    =episodenumber - sort based on the episode number (if present) - NOTE - this is a character string comparison - not numeric
+If not specified (or if an invalid option is specified) sorting will be based on title and/or file name Again, if the specified meta data does not exist, a sort key will be built from whatever is available using title and/or filename

+Also in version 0.3 - fixed the issue reported by reneg where shares on the second and subsequent pages of the shares listing were wrong

 version 0.2g

 When deleting a video, if the meta file was in the .meta directory, it was not